 We split the shoot in half.
-I took the master bedroom, with the pool view and walk-through closet, as well as the immaculate, and rather large master bathroom.
-I also took the drone shots, and the day/twilight photos of the back of the home.
+I took the master bedroom, with the pool view and walk-through closet, as well as the immaculate, and a rather large master bathroom.
+I also took the drone shots and the day/twilight photos of the back of the home.

 I knew that the vaulted ceilings would be a challenge without the big light.

 Then, Cliff’s speed lights started turning themselves off after each time they triggered.